cube3power/atsd/rule-engine/filters.md

 ## Entity Group Filter

-The filter discards commands for entities that do not belong to one of entity groups specified in the rule.
+The filter discards commands for entities that do not belong to one of the entity groups specified in the rule.
 The filter is applied only if the list of selected entity groups is not empty.

 ![](images/filter-entity-group.png)

 ## Time Filter

 If set to a positive value, the filter discards commands with a timestamp that deviates by more than specified 'grace' interval from the current server time.
-The filter is commonly used to ignore historical data.
+This filter is typically used to ignore historical data.

 ![](images/filter-time.png)